The Best Anime Streaming Sites for 2023: Free & Paid

 It primarily hosts Asian dramas, similar to IcDrama.
 The premium subscription is available for $4.99 a month or $49.99 per year.
 With the annual plan, you save 15% on the cost.

 The site does have a search bar and randomizer.
-When you click into the show you want, you’ll be prompted to try the 30-day free trial for ad-free streaming.
+When you click on the show you want, you’ll be prompted to try the 30-day free trial for ad-free streaming.
 You need to create an account to sign up.

 Best Anime Streaming Sites: AsianCrush

-Some of the shows can only be watched with premium, so you may find that you have to upgrade to see what you want to watch.
 There doesn’t seem to be an easy way to browse for titles that are free to watch, but you’ll know you need to upgrade if the thumbnail has a white crown on an orange background in the upper left-hand corner.

 Viz.com